huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 On your linux vm you will need to configure a route so that traffic knows where to go to to get to your GNS3 routers

-In your linux terminal use the following command
+In your Linux terminal use the following command

 ```
 sudo ip route add 192.168.1.0/30 via 192.168.0.128 dev ens33